-Now, we determine an ordering on the points of $P_i$ for a fixed $i$: First, take the points which have a larger $y$ value than $y(q_i)$, ordered by their $x'$-values in a decreasing order; Then take the remaining points, ordered by their $y$ values in decreasing order.
+Now, we determine an ordering on the points of $P_i$ for a fixed $i$: First, take the points with a larger $y$ value than $y(q_i)$, ordered by their $x'$-values in decreasing order; then take the remaining points, ordered by their $y$ values in decreasing order.
 Let us denote this ordering of $P_i$ as $\text{Order}(P_i)$.
 Thus, we define the ordering of $P$ as follows: